 History of Moonshine

 In the South, tracking down and drinking moonshine is a rite of passage.
-Whether it’s the booze’s rebellious history or its dangerous reputation, moonshine has cemented a place in the culture at large.
+Whether it’s the booze’s rebellious history or its dangerous reputation.
+Moonshine has cemented a place in the culture at large.

-According to the Oxford English Dictionary, moonshine is defined as “whiskey or other strong alcoholic drinks made and sold illegally.”
+Moonshine defines as “whiskey or other strong alcoholic drinks made and sold illegally.”
 With that definition, it may be confusing to walk into liquor stores and find booze labeled as moonshine.

 Don’t confuse moonshiners with bootleggers.
 Moonshiners make the liquor, while bootleggers smuggle it.
-The term bootlegger refers to the habit of hiding flasks in the boot tops around the 1880s, but with the introduction of cars, it came to mean anyone who smuggled booze.
+The term bootlegger refers to the habit of hiding flasks in the boot tops around the 1880s.
+But, with the introduction of cars, it came to mean anyone who smuggled booze.

-Mechanics quickly found ways to soup up engines and modify cars to hide and transport as much moonshine as possible.
+Mechanics found ways to soup up engines and modify cars to hide and transport as much moonshine as possible.
 In running from the law, these whiskey runners acquired some serious driving skills.
 On their off days, they’d race against each other, a pastime that would eventually breed NASCAR.
 The two were so closely linked, in fact, that a moonshiner gave seed money for NASCAR to its founder Bill France.
 Another well-known link is Robert Glenn Johnson, better known as Junior Johnson.
 As the son of a notorious moonshiner, this former driver and NASCAR team owner recently partnered with a North Carolina-based distillery to produce “Midnight Moon.”

 Whether you call it “shine”, rotgut, white lightning, firewater, skull pop, mountain dew, or moonshine.
 Its rebellious history and contentious present make it a helluva drink.